The Reverend Pierre-Henry Buisson

 The Reverend Denise Muller

 The Rev. Denise Muller is excited to be called to serve as the Assistant Rector at St. Luke’s Episcopal Church beginning in July 2018.
-She will graduate with a Diploma in Anglican Studies at the Episcopal Seminary of the Southwest in Austin, Texas in May 2018.
+She graduated with a Diploma in Anglican Studies at the Episcopal Seminary of the Southwest in Austin, Texas in May 2018.

 A native of Phoenix, Arizona, Denise graduated Magna Cum Laude with a Bachelor of Arts in Anthropology at Arizona State University in 1997.
 Following the completion of a Masters in Public Health at Loma Linda University in 2000, Denise held positions in HIV, drug, and violence prevention at the Arizona Department of Education for several years.
 During this time she began studying at Fuller Theological Seminary and completed a Masters of Arts in Theology and Biblical Studies in 2008.
 Following her seminary studies, she was the Arizona Field Director at a national prison ministry organization, managing over 200 volunteers statewide, interfacing with the Arizona Department of Corrections on their behalf, as well as training and coaching various congregations in establishing prisoner reentry ministries in partnership with each other and local organizations.